bitcoin-cored/bitcoin-cored/README.md

 Bitcoin Clashic ABCD is the name of open source software which enables the use of Bitcoin.
 It is designed to facilite a hard fork to increase Bitcoin's block size limit.
-"ABCD" stands for "Always Be Clashic Dragons".
+"ABCD" stands for "Always Be Clashic D......".

 Bitcoin Clashic ABCD is a fork of the [Bitcoin ABC Project](https://bitcoinabc.org), which itself is another fork of the [Bitcoin Core](https://bitcoincore.org) software project.